 - Pregnant and parenting teenagers (under age 18) must live with parent/relative or in a supervised setting.

 - Must be a citizen or eligible legal immigrant: Eligible immigrants include : Refugees and persons granted asylum.
-Lawful permanent residents (LPR) who entered the U.S. before 8/22/96 or if entered on/after 8/22/96 must be in status for five years or more.
+Lawful permanent residents (LPR) who entered the U.S. before 8/22/96 or if entered on/after 8/22/96 must be in status for at least five years.
 Immigrants who are sponsored into the U.S. may have some of their sponsor’s income and resources counted.

 Income and Resource Limits